otalandim/otalandim/README.md

 ### Hi there, I'm Otávio Landim

-Software Engineer that loves software testing, JavaScript/TypeScript enthusiast, married, father and cyclist.
+Software Engineer that loves software testing, with of 16+ years of experience in IT, I worked on internacional projects for companies like Lenovo and HP.
+JavaScript/TypeScript enthusiast, married, father and cyclist.
+I'm certified in CTFL and CSM.

    <div style="display: inline_block"></br>